-From the article: Energy Saving Tips for Cooks - Top Tips to Save Energy in the Kitchen
+From the article: Top Tips to Save Energy in the Kitchen

 Much talk is given on how to save money in the kitchen - shopping wisely, planning meals, making the most of seasonal produce … you know the story.
 Another way to save even more, however, is to look at the energy you use, and I'm not talking about sitting down whilst cooking.
 Energy bills in the home have risen to frightening levels in recent years and one room where savings can be made, easily and simply is in the kitchen.
 Do you have any tips to share?
 What Are Your Top Tips?

 - I was told to use a saucepan with a large bottom area to save heat wastage.
 Is much heat wasted if I use a small based saucepan?
 In answer to your question: If you a re using a small saucepan put it on a small ring.
 That will give you maximum efficiency.